stubbscroll/evolve-script/readme.txt

 - wendigo (soul eater trait): should treat hunters like farmers, depopulate them unless food deficit at the start of a run. the relevant part of the code is a terrible mess, so it's low priority
+- hell fortress and attractor beacons is probably very inefficient. but it works, doesn't seem to softlock, and can recover from overruns (which happen)

 stuff that doesn't work:
 - some race-specific stuff not yet implemented (sacrificial altar, wish, psychic powers)
-- some universe-specific stuff (authority, alchemy) not yet implemented
+- some universe-specific stuff (authority, alchemy) not yet implemented (warlord handles authority)
 - truepath not tested. most stuff might work up to long-range probes
 - probably some corner cases that can make the script trip up, like high population+horseshoes